arp242/gopher.vim/README.markdown

 `:comp gotest`.

 You can use `:make` to compile or test the code.
-This is a synchronous process, there are plugins to make it async (see "Companion plugins" below).
+This is a synchronous process, there are plugins to make it run in the background (see "Companion plugins" below).

 Running `go generate` or passing `-run` to `:GoTest` can be done by switching the `makeprg` setting: